CosAnca/nucleum/README.md

 # ![Fosterkit](extras/default/fosterkit-cover.png)

-**Fosterkit** is a friendly [Gulp](http://gulpjs.com/) starter kit that integrates well into any environment to form a full-featured modern asset pipeline.
-It can be used as-is as a static site builder, or can be configured and integrated into many development environments and sites or apps structure.
-The [extras](./extras) folder contains configuration details for **Wordpress** which is currently bundled with Fosterkit in order to give you quick start for any new project based on this CMS.
+**Fosterkit** is an opinionated, performance oriented boilerplate for web development.
+It can be used as-is as a static site builder, or can be configured and integrated into many development environments and sites or apps structures.
+The [extras](./extras) folder contains configuration details for **WordPress** based projects to give you a quick start for any new website based on this CMS.

 ## Dependencies

 * Front-end stack
   * [yarn]
-* Wordpress (assuming you already have [Vagrant] and [Virtualbox])
+* WordPress (assuming you already have [Vagrant] and [VirtualBox])
   * [Vagrant Hostsupdater] (`vagrant plugin install vagrant-hostsupdater`)

 [yarn]: https://yarnpkg.com/lang/en/